-- Find out about regulations that apply to construction sites on the NSW Department of Planning, Industry and Environment's website.
+- Find out about regulations that apply to construction sites on the Department of Planning and Environment's website.

 Noise management and regulation

-Under the Protection of the Environment Operations Act 1997 (the Act):
+Under the Protection of the Environment Operations Act 1997 (POEO Act):

-- the Environmental Protection Authority (EPA) is the regulatory authority responsible for regulating noise from scheduled activities and noise emitted by public authorities
+- the EPA is the regulatory authority responsible for regulating noise from scheduled activities and noise emitted by public authorities

 - Council is responsible for the management of noise in relation to non-scheduled activities

 - local police may become involved in other neighbourhood noise issues.